 Programs with positions available will offer those positions to applicants in Phase II of the Match.
 Applicants who register for the Match prior to the Rank Order List deadline for Phase I of the Match and who do not obtain a position in Phase I (e.g., those who withdraw or remain unmatched) will be eligible to participate in Phase II.
 Those applicants may apply to programs that are participating in Phase II.
-All applicants and programs must submit their Rank Order Lists by the Rank Order List deadline for Phase II of the Match.
-A second match will be carried out using those Rank Order Lists, and the results of Phase II of the Match will then be distributed.
+All applicants and programs must submit their Rank Order Lists by the Rank Order List deadline for Phase II of the Match, March 19, 2018.
+A second match will be carried out using those Rank Order Lists, and the results of Phase II of the Match will then be distributed on March 26, 2018.

 It is possible that, after completion of both Phases of the Match, some programs will be left with unfilled positions and some applicants will remain without internship placements.
 APPIC will operate a Post-Match Vacancy Service for unplaced applicants and programs with available positions, which will begin operation shortly after the distribution of the results of Phase II of the Match.